-We had been informed about this little gem before by Tinas mum.
+We had been informed about this little gem before by Tina’s mum.
 Having lived in the Brighton and Hove area most of our lives we had experienced many chippies.
-Some great but many the fall way below par.
+Some tremendous but many the fall way below par.
 Why not have a read of what we thought here.

-I didn’t know but dived into the fish that we had ordered and you could very quickly tell that it was Skinless, that’s right Skinless!!!
-I have never had a skinless piece of fish before so this was certainly going to be a treat.
+I didn’t know but dived into the fish that we had ordered, and you could very quickly tell that it was Skinless, that’s right Skinless!!!
+I had never had a skinless piece of fish before so this was undoubtedly going to be a treat.
 The only downfall with this, and its such a minor thing and that’s when you cut into the batter the fish tends to fall away from it.
 But as I said that’s such a minor fault!

 Lee decided to have Curry sauce with his, this was only because it came with a sauce but we will cover that in with the price later on.
-I was skeptical with curry sauce from chippies as its can be very hit of miss, however you need to take away the fact it looked like something you really wouldn’t want to put on anything, let alone chips. putting that aside the sauce itself tasted like curry, I know it seems like I was surprised.
+I was skeptical with curry sauce from chippies as it can be very hit or miss.
+However, you need to take away the fact it looked like something you really wouldn’t want to put on anything, let alone chips.
+Putting that aside, the sauce itself tasted like curry, I know it seems like I was surprised.
 I was, we have had so many that have a fruity taste to it with raisins in it, I know right raisins in a curry sauce.

 I would go as far as to say this is the best fish and chips either of us had ever had.
 That’s saying something when you live in Brighton which is littered with chippies all over the place.

 As with all fish and chip shops, you know your going to be paying a fair whack for the privilege.
 Here was no different separately you were looking at around £2 for large chips and then £5.60 for a large cod, taking that to just over £15.00 for a fish and chip supper.